Love what you do and do what you love. For me living is about passion.

 When I was a little girl I was often asked what I would do when I grew up.
 ‘Go to Africa,’ I would reply.
 I did not know why and where this answer came from.
 But I knew one thing: I would go to Africa one day.

-Twenty years later it became a reality: I crossed Africa from North to South in a Land Rover with 2 strangers.
+Twenty years later it became a reality: I crossed Africa from North to South in a Land Rover with two others.
 My book Through Dust and Dreams tells the story of this African Adventure.
-A dream came true.
+A dream came true

 I first experienced the desert in Namibia at the end of a two weeks holiday.
 It touched me deeply.
 I found it many more times ever since in Libya, Egypt, Jordan or crossing Sahara.